blakexe/Supercell-DL-SC-Editor/README.md

 ## Known Bugs:

- Replacing image chunk with image that has a different alpha channel from the original is ignored in game (no idea why, urgently trying to fix)

- Exporting a chunk image on MacOS and selecting a file that is not a PNG totally crashes the program.
+ - Exporting a chunk image on MacOS and selecting a file that is not a PNG totally crashes the program.
 This is a weird bug with tkinter and MacOS

 ## Features: